top of page

 Two Stroke or Four Stroke?

 The era of the 2-stroke is mainly from the beginning (1970s) to early 2000's with the exception of the pole ski's.
 So the 2-stroke ski's are now too old to be reliable and will need ongoing tinkering to keep them running.
 It is extremely rare to find someone local who has the knowledge and willingness to work on these 2 stroke models.
 We would not recommend buying a 2 stroke unless you have quite a bit of mechanical knowledge yourself.
-Beware of obsolete parts and part prices.
+Beware some parts are obsolete and the rest can be very expensive.

 Some of the early 4 strokes are over 15 years old now, and have started falling into the "too old" bracket for reliability.
 Many reputable watercraft agents will not book in services on jetski's over 10 years old.
 Check with your local agent prior to purchasing.